A general Bayesian approach to design adaptive clinical trials with time-to-event outcomes: Redesigning the ORVAC trial

-Next we explore the performance of the three different models under a range of baseline hazards functions that could be observed under the super model.
-Specifically, for each simulation, we generated the treatment effect from a Uniform distribution i.e.\ $\beta\sim U(-0.75,-0.25)$, and each of the values corresponding to the knots (as described at the start of in Section \ref{sec:orvac}), independently, from a Uniform distribution with lower and upper bounds of 0 and 0.4, respectively.
-To provide insight into the range of baseline hazards functions that could be observed when they are generated in this way, Figure \ref{fig:range_results}(a) shows 10 realisations of the baseline hazard function under the super model.
-As can be seen, a range of functions can be observed with some being non-monotonic and others potentially being adequately described by an exponential or Weibull model i.e.\ some functions are relatively flat and some are monotonic.
+Lastly, we extended the above simulation study to explore the performance of the four analysis models under a range of hazards functions that could be observed under the super model.
+To specify this range of hazard functions, a uniform prior on $\beta$ was assumed with bounds $-0.75$ and $-0.25$ and the prior on the baseline hazard function was as specified for the super model in the illustrative example.

-A summary of the estimated treatment effects from this simulation study is provided in Figure \ref{fig:range_results}(b) which shows the distribution of the difference between the true and estimated treatment effects (i.e.\ posterior modes) based on the exponential, Weibull and general Bayesian models.
-As can be seen, both the exponential and Weibull models provide slightly biased estimates of the treatment effect with a median difference of $0.0503$ and $-0.0607$, respectively.
-This agrees with the results above where the exponential model seems to underestimate the treatment effect while the Weibull model tends to overestimate it.
-In comparison, the general Bayesian model appears to provide a relatively unbiased estimate of the treatment effect with a median difference of $-0.0087$.
-Moreover, if we consider the median squared error, then the exponential, Weibull and general Bayesian models yield $0.0091$, $0.0084$ and $0.0100$, respectively, providing further support for the use of a general Bayesian model to design adaptive clinical trials.
-The third plot in Figure \ref{fig:range_results} shows the number of enrolments under the general Bayesian model compared to those under the exponential and Weibull models.
-As was observed previously, the use of the exponential model appears to result in, on average, a larger number of enrolments when compared to the general Bayesian model, with a mean difference of 18 enrolments.
-Similarly, the use of the Weibull model appears to lead to fewer participants being enrolled in the trials with a mean difference of $-$5.2.
-In terms of the observed probabilities of success and futility, no appreciable differences were observed, so summaries of these have been omitted.
+A summary of the estimated treatment effects from this simulation study is provided in Figure \ref{fig:range_results} which shows the distribution of the difference between the underlying treatment effects and the posterior modes based on the exponential, Weibull, general Bayesian and piecewise exponential models.
+As can be seen, the exponential, Weibull and piecewise exponential models provided relatively biased estimates of the treatment effect with a median difference of $0.0503$, $-0.0607$ and $0.04283$, respectively.
+This agrees with the results above where the exponential and piecewise exponential models underestimated the treatment effect while the Weibull model tended to overestimate it.
+In comparison, the general Bayesian model provided a relatively unbiased estimate of the treatment effect with a median difference of $-0.0087$.
+Moreover, if we consider the median squared error, then the exponential, Weibull, general Bayesian and piecewise exponential models yielded $0.0091$, $0.0100$, $0.0084$ and $0.0087$, respectively, providing further support for the use of a general Bayesian model to design adaptive clinical trials with time-to-event outcomes.